brendacs/colludia-gatsby/src/content/posts/review/2020-07-27-sort-the-court-review.markdown

 On the first go around, I suppressed my growing curiosity.
 Mysteries were being thrust under my nose at every turn, but I held on for the integrity of the run.
 This time, I decided to entertain each temptation at least once.
 As a result, I quickly realized what kind of game _Sort the Court!_ really was.

 By refusing to take risks, I had been amplifying my own expectations and excitement of what would happen if I did.
-However, _Sort the Court!_ is not a powerful, narrative driven game unlike other decision-making games before it.
+However, _Sort the Court!_ is not a powerful, narrative-driven game unlike other decision-making games before it.
 For example, one character would investigate the occult, claiming the presence of an alien conspiracy.
 You'd expect a lot of mystery and complexity there, but within a couple days, it was discovered that the aliens were simply looking to settle down.

 A similar thing occurred involving the mystery of the Council of Crowns.
 To test my capability, I was tasked with acting as a mediator between two kingdoms.
 I sided with one kingdom, and when the other nation came by asking for me to support them instead, I agreed.
 I was then let into the Council of Crowns for simply getting involved.
 The induction ceremony took place, and anti-climatically, the game ended once again.